UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/2_practical_gazebo_aruco.md

 git clone https://github.com/UCL-MSC-RAI-COMP0240/aerostack2.git
 ```

-> Make sure you pull our fork of aerostack2
+> Make sure you clone our fork of aerostack2

-This will create a ros2 workspace and place the two project repositories in it.
+This will create a ros2 workspace and place the aerostack2 repositories in it.

 You will need to install the dependencies by running the following: